Curriculum1.jpg

 CT 1102 Chiropractic Skills I

-The examination procedures from simple observation to postural analysis are introduced with emphasis on the skills necessary to locate all points of surface anatomy pertinent to a chiropractic examination including joint challenge and analysis, motion palpation and joint pain provocation are developed.
+The examination procedures from simple observation to postural analysis are introduced with emphasis on developing the skills necessary to locate all points of surface anatomy pertinent to a chiropractic examination including joint challenge and analysis, motion palpation and joint pain provocation.
 Eleven of the most commonly used high velocity, low amplitude (HVLA) adjustive procedures, soft tissue and osseous non-thrusting procedures are introduced.

 DI 1101 Diagnostic Imaging Interpretation for Chiropractic Practice I

 A comprehensive introduction to normal radiographic anatomy of the axial and appendicular skeleton is provided with investigation of common skeletal variants and congenital anomalies.
-Scoliosis and spondylolytic spondylolisthesis, an introduction to the appearance of normal anatomy as seen on advanced imaging studies, and an extensive overview of skeletal trauma are presented.
+In addition, an extensive overview of skeletal trauma is presented along with scoliosis and spondylolytic spondylolisthesis.
+An introduction to the appearance of normal anatomy, as seen on advanced imaging studies, is presented.
 Practical application and imaging interpretation are fundamental for all topics; clinical presentation and patient management decisions are incorporated.

 DI 1102 Fundamentals of Radiography

-The fundamentals of radiography, including radiation physics and the safe production of quality images, are introduced to facilitate understanding of how radiographs are produced.
+The fundamentals of radiography, including X-ray production and positioning, are introduced to facilitate understanding of how radiographs are produced.
 Fundamental principles of ionizing radiation and patient exposure are addressed.
+The fundamentals of “Diagnostic Family” imaging modalities, including Ultrasound, CT, MRI and Nuclear Medicine, are introduced to improve communication of diagnostic imaging options, with the focus on enhancing patient education and the referral process.

 PH 1101 Biochemistry I, Intermediary Metabolism